yongsungm/yongsungm.github.io/projects/project-6.md

 <h2>
 Takeaways
 </h2>
 This was my first project in which I developed software for a client.
-My role inorporated communication, project management, and software development.
+My role incorporated communication, project management, and software development.
 The minimum viable project agreed upon at the start was completed early and our team continued the project by implementing additional features at the requests of our client.
-<pre>Source: The source code for this project is not owned by me.
+<pre>Source: The source code for this project not available to the public
 <br/>